wp-plugins/coming-soon-page/readme.txt

 *   Massage - Here you can type the massage that will appear on your coming soon page.
 *   Keywords - Type your Coming Soon page meta keywords.
 *   Description - Type your Coming Soon page meta description.
-*   Countdown - Type the time to activate  the countdown.
+*   Countdown - Type the time to activate the countdown for Maintenance mode.
 *   Disable coming soon page after countdown end - If you choose this option, then your coming soon page will be Enabled after countdown end.
 *   Disable coming soon page for this ips - Just type here users ip's who can access to you website.
 *   Disable coming soon page for this urls - You can exclude specific url's from displaying Coming Soon page.
-*   Facebook - Type here your Facebook page url.
+*   Facebook - Type here your Facebook page url, when website is on Maintenance mode.
-*   Twitter - Type here your Twitter page url.
+*   Twitter - Type here your Twitter page url, when website is on Maintenance mode.
-*   Google Plus - Type here your Google Plus page url.
+*   Google Plus - Type here your Google Plus page url, when website is on Maintenance mode.
-*   YouTube - Type here your YouTube page url.
+*   YouTube - Type here your YouTube page url, when website is on Maintenance mode.
-*   Instagram - Type here your Instagram page url.
+*   Instagram - Type here your Instagram page url, when website is on Maintenance mode.

 The second option page is "Design Options" .
 On this page you can change your Coming Soon page design.